EdmontonPy/edmontonpy/README.rst

 ==========
-EdmontonPy
+Our Purpose
 ==========

-A website devoted to promoting Python in Edmonton.
+A website is devoted to promoting Python(programming language) in Edmonton(City in Canada).

 Getting Started
 ===============